 The HDMI output is enabled when an HDMI cable is plugged in.
-For details of supported HDMI video modes please see section: Video and Control Mode DIP Switch (SW1) below.
+For details of supported HDMI video modes please see section: Video and Control Mode DIP Switch (SW1) below and the documentation for your camera.
 The video mode of the camera can be changed using VISCA commands (over serial, USB or Harrier Virtual Serial COM port), UVC control (see the section on Camera Control below) or by correct configuration of the DIP switch settings (and a power cycle).